 - Mental Health and Substance Abuse: As a means to help people with mental health conditions avoid unnecessary trips to hospital emergency departments (ED’s), the NE LHIN invests in several mental health supports for Northerners.
 A few of these include: housing for vulnerable population groups, a “Warm Line” which provides after-hours telephone access for people seeking assistance, harm-reduction programs, peer support workers in larger hospital ED’s, to name a few.
-Repeat unscheduled ED visits within 30 days for people with substance abuse issues increased from 25.8% to 29.7% this quarter.
-The NE LHIN’s performance for repeat unscheduled ED visits within 30 days for people with mental health conditions was 18.1%, above the target of 16.3%.
+The NE LHIN’s performance for repeat unscheduled ED visits within 30 days for people with mental health conditions was 18.8%, above the target of 16.3%.
+Repeat unscheduled ED visits within 30 days for people with substance abuse issues decreased from 29.7% to 27.4% this quarter.

 - Hip and Knee Replacements: Continued work in the NE LHIN means that Northerners requiring hip and knee replacements receive the treatment they need.
-Northerners now wait 167 days for hip replacements, and 184 days for knee replacements - a significant improvement from a previous high of close to 300 and 400 days respectively.
-85% of hip replacements and 81% of knee replacements are now done on time; however with the provincial target of 90%, there is still work to do.
+Northerners now wait 174 days for hip replacements, and 258 days for knee replacements – an improvement from a previous high of close to 300 and 400 days respectively.
+81% of hip replacements and 74% of knee replacements are now done on time; however, with the provincial target of 90%, there is still work to do.
 The NE LHIN’s approach to helping Northerners get quicker access to hip and knee care includes getting patients through one of five Joint Assessment Centres, actively monitoring the volume of completed surgeries so that any unused surgeries can be reallocated to better meet the demand, and completing a timely review of each hospital’s capacity and performance.

-- Emergency Room (ER): Patients with minor uncomplicated conditions who were not admitted to hospital waited 4.2 hours on average, which is slightly above the provincial target of 4 hours.
-Patients with complex conditions who waited in the ER but were not admitted to hospital increased slightly to 9.05 hours, above the target of 8 hours.
+- Emergency Room (ER): Nine out of ten patients with minor uncomplicated conditions who were not admitted to hospital waited 4.02 hours, which is slightly above the provincial target of 4 hours.
+Nine out of ten patients with complex conditions who waited in the ER but were not admitted to hospital increased slightly to 8.35 hours, above the target of 8 hours.
 The NE LHIN will continue to work with hospitals to make further improvements on this indicator.

 - Home Care: The NE LHIN continues to work to improve wait times for home and community care.
-Through a focused approach on improving access to therapy services, there has been an overall 43% reduction in wait times in the past 19 months, from 76 to 43 days.
+Through a focused approach on improving access to therapy services, there has been an overall 58% reduction in wait times in the past 22 months, from 76 to 32 days.
 This means that patients are waiting less for the care they need in home or community.
-The percentage of home care patients with complex needs who received their first personal support visit within five days of service authorization remained stable at 80.8%.
-The percentage of home care patients who received their first nursing visit within five days of service authorization decreased slightly from 94.9% to 93.7%, which means patients are receiving home nursing care when they need it.
+The percentage of home care patients with complex needs who received their first personal support visit within five days of service authorization improved from 80.8% to 88.7%.
+The percentage of home care patients who received their first nursing visit within five days of service authorization increased slightly from 93.7% to 94.7%, which means patients are receiving home nursing care when they need it.

 - MRI scans: The NE LHIN is among the top five performers in MRI wait times in the province, yet demand across the four hospitals providing MRI services is high and has an impact on the ability to achieve target, despite maximizing hours of operation.
-Performance decreased from 47% to 68% of priority 2-3 (emergent and urgent) scans completed within access targets.
+Performance remained stable at 66% of priority 2-3 (emergent and urgent) scans completed within access targets.
 The LHIN continues to support a second MRI for the region.

-- CT scans: Regional performance increased from 75% to 86% of priority 2-4 (emergent, urgent, and less urgent) scans completed within access targets.
-This means that even with a high demand for CT scans, 86% of patients receive their CT scans on time.
-Programs such as neurosurgery, trauma, cardiovascular surgery and advanced cancer diagnostics contribute to high demand for CT scans in Sudbury.
-The NE LHIN region also has CT scans in Sault Ste.
-Marie, North Bay, and Timmins.
+- CT scans: Regional performance remained stable at 85% of priority 2-3 (emergent and urgent) scans completed within access targets.
+This means that even with a high demand for CT scans, 85% of patients receive their CT scans on time.
+Programs such as neurosurgery, trauma, cardiovascular surgery and

 Things You Should Know About Performance Indicators